- Contagion, Fall/Winter 2025-2026 Digital Edition

 Medical History

-The patient’s history was notable for severe polysubstance use disorder with intravenous drug use (IVDU) for at least 5 years prior to admission.
+The patient’s history was notable for severe polysubstance use disorder, with intravenous drug use (IVDU) for at least 5 years prior to admission.
 He also had a chronic hepatitis C virus infection, history of skull fracture with plate placement, seizure disorder after a traumatic brain injury, and below-the-knee amputation after a necrotizing infection.

 Three weeks prior to presentation, he was admitted with right-hand cellulitis and MRSA bacteremia.
 His MRSA isolate had a vancomycin minimum inhibitory concentration (MIC) of 2.
-A TTE revealed a small (12 x 8 mm) tricuspid valve vegetation.
+TTE results revealed a small (12 x 8 mm) tricuspid valve vegetation.
 His aortic and mitral valves had no significant abnormalities, and his pulmonic valve was not visualized.
 He left the hospital after 3 days and did not complete his course of antibiotics.

 Key Medications